Electric Vehicle Charging

 All electric cars come with a 120-volt cable that can charge the battery from a household socket.
 But most people will want a 240-volt charging station that can charge batteries 4 times faster.

 Electric vehicle charging stations aren’t complicated, but there are numerous options out there.
-Consulting a professional is advisable in most situations since they’ll be able to the preplanning and ensure that your charging station is done correctly, safely, and in accordance with local building codes.
+Consulting a professional is advisable in most situations since they’ll be able to the preplanning.
+Also ensure that your charging station is done correctly, safely, and in accordance with local building codes.

 While whole house rewiring is rarely necessary, you’re likely going to need a dedicated circuit carrying at least 50 amps.
 Most charging stations are listed for 40 amps but run on 30-32 amps.
 However, some really do operate at 40 amps, in which case you’ll need a 50 amp circuit.
 Any device running for prolonged periods, as EVSEs will, should run at no more than 80% of the circuit’s capacity.
 This may cost slightly more, but that will pay for itself in time alone if you’re charging much faster than you would off a conventional outlet.